dgawlik/kubeq/README.md

 # kubeq

-This tool makes filtering of resources via kubectl a little easier.
-It wraps kubectl and lets you define "aliases" to most common used jsonpath queries.
-For filtering it uses go implementation of jq.
+This small Go program acts as a custodian for your kubectl queries (gets only).
+Motivation: jsonpath is hard (and has bugs) jq syntax is even harder.
+When you spent couple of hours crafting your query you want to put it somewhere.
+This is where kubeq comes in.
+It lets you save common queries in home folder and use them by name.

+## Requirements

+* kubectl
+* jq

 ## How it works

 During startup kubeq checks for presence of presets file in home directory.
-For linux $HOME and for windows %APPDATA% is checked for presence of .kubequery.
-For the first time kubeq creates the file with defaults which you can edit later.
+For linux $HOME and for windows %APPDATA% is checked for .kubequery file.
+For the first time it creates the file with defaults which you can edit later.

-Then it parses the commandline args.
-In particular '-q <query>' is pulled out and parsed.
-Then it translates it to jq query with parameter substitutions.
-So it is equivalent of
+In a nutshell the tool does the same as:

 ```
-kubectl get all -o json | jq <<translatedQuery>>
+kubectl get all -o json | jq <<expandedQuery>>
 ```

 If you want to override all subcommand then use -x resourceType.
 Example